claranet/terraform-azurerm-private-dns-resolver/README.md

   ]

   dns_forwarding_rulesets = [
-    # VNets cannot be linked to multiple forwarding ruleset
+    # Virtual Networks cannot be linked to multiple forwarding ruleset
-    # Therefore, keep in mind that the first ruleset is the default one because the VNet of the Private DNS Resolver is linked to this ruleset
+    # Therefore, keep in mind that the first ruleset is the default one because the Virtual Network of the Private DNS Resolver is linked to this ruleset
     {
       name        = "foo"
       custom_name = "forwarding-ruleset"